-The Planning Proposal is accompanied by an offer to enter into a Voluntary Planning Agreement (VPA) to provide Council a monetary contribution towards identified public benefits.
-The applicant initially proposed a monetary contribution of \$156,500, using a contribution figure of \$80/m2 of additional GFA.
+The Planning Proposal is accompanied by an offer to enter into a Voluntary Planning Agreement (VPA) to provide Council with a monetary contribution towards identified public benefits.
+The applicant initially proposed a monetary contribution of \$156,500, using a contribution figure of \$80/m2 of additional gross floor area (GFA).
 The applicant has since submitted a revised VPA offer proposing a monetary contribution of \$300,000 (refer to section 4.4 of this report).